Free oscillations of a standing surface wave and its mechanical analogue: Results

 Similar to the mechanical oscillator equations, one can analogously enquire if there are time-periodic solutions to the full set of partial differential eqns. (\ref{eq12})-(\ref{eq16}).
 However, this is a point of departure for this analogy, as far as mathematical difficulty is concerned.
-Spotting an exact solution to the mechanical oscillator eqns. (\ref{eq3}) and (\ref{eq4}) was quite easy.
-However, the interfacial oscillator is governed by a far more complicated set of partial differential eqns. (\ref{eq12})-(\ref{eq16}) alongwith nonlinear boundary conditions.
-It so turns out that these equations too admit, time-periodic solutions\cite{strutt1915deep} and that these can indeed be linearly unstable\cite{Mercer1992}.
-However, it requires extensive calculations to even find these solutions.
-Without going into lengthy details of how to find these, we recall here the fifth order representation of this solution as obtained by \citet{Penney1952}, improving on Rayleigh's analysis\cite{strutt1915deep}.
-For details, we refer the reader to the extensive literature on this\cite{Penney1952,schwartz1981semi,saffman1979note,rottman1982steep}. \citet{Penney1952} showed that a time-periodic solution to the full eqns (\ref{eq12})-(\ref{eq16}) up to $\mathcal{O}(\hat{A}^5)$ where $\hat{A}\equiv a_1k$.
-In order to compare with the solution of \citet{Penney1952}, we re-write expression (\ref{eq22}) as :
+Spotting an exact solution to the mechanical oscillator eqns. (\ref{eq3}) and (\ref{eq4}) was quite easy and may even be anticipated physically.
+However, the interfacial oscillator is governed by a far more complicated set of partial differential eqns. (\ref{eq12})-(\ref{eq16}) along with nonlinear boundary conditions.
+It so turns out that these equations too admit time-periodic solutions \cite{strutt1915deep} which can be linearly unstable \cite{Mercer1992}; however, it requires extensive calculations to even find these solutions.
+Improving on Rayleigh's analysis \cite{strutt1915deep}, \citet{Penney1952} obtained a fifth order ($\mathcal{O}(\hat{A}^5)$, $\hat{A}\equiv a_1k$) representation of such a solution to eqns. (\ref{eq12})-(\ref{eq16}); for further developments, see \cite{schwartz1981semi,saffman1979note,rottman1982steep}.
+To compare with their solution, we re-write expression (\ref{eq22}) as :